(Break Bone Fever)

 An infected mosquito passes the virus to you through a bite on your skin.
 The virus enters the bloodstream and spreads throughout the body.

 Risk Factors TOP

-The fever tends to decline within 3-7 days after symptoms begin.
-As the fever decreases, warning signs of a severe infection may appear.
-Warning signs can include:
+The fever goes away within 3-7 days after symptoms start.
+This is when the warning signs of a serious infection may appear.
+These may include:

-A severe infection can lead to shock and organ failure.
+A serious infection can lead to shock and organ failure.

 Centers for Disease Control and Prevention

 IDSA—Infectious Diseases Society of America

 Public Health Agency of Canada

 Dengue.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/dengue.
 Updated January 19, 2016.
 Accessed May 11, 2018.